MileHacker Logo

 Visa and Entry Procedures for China

-Most foreign nationals own a visa to enter mainland China.
+Most foreign nationals possess a visa to enter mainland China.
 The most common visa for tourists is the L visa.
 Other types include M for business, Z for work, and X for study.
 Your nationality and purpose of travel dictate the required visa category.

 Application Process